aeternity/aesophia/docs/sophia_features.md

   b
 ```

-Guards are boolean functions that can be used on patterns in both switch
+Guards are boolean expressions that can be used on patterns in both switch
-statements and functions definitions:
+statements and functions definitions, if a guard expression evalutaes to
+`true`, then the corresponding body will be used, otherwise, the next pattern
+will be checked:

 ```sophia
 function get_left_if_positive(x : one_or_both('a, 'b)) : option('a) =